 Types of conditions caused by mosaicism

-Mosaicism can cause many different kinds of disorders, such as:
+Mosaicism can be linked to many different kinds of disorders, such as:

 Ichthyosis with confetti.
 This is a disorder that causes red, scaly skin all over the body.

 Mosaic Klinefelter syndrome.
 This syndrome can cause low amounts of testosterone.
 This can lead to problems with sexual development, and other issues.